With that in mind, the LG G7 is the next smartphone expected to come from the South Korean company and it looks like we'll see it during the Spring.

-Large displays were the biggest trend of flagship smartphones in 2017, with many devices opting for a 18:9 (or thereabouts) aspect ratio over the standard 16:9 we'd seen previously.
+Large displays were the biggest trend of flagship smartphones in 2017, with many devices opting for an 18:9 (or thereabouts) aspect ratio over the standard 16:9 we'd seen previously.

-LG was one of the first companies to introduce the almost all-screen front, with the G6 offering a 5.7-inch display within a similar footprint to the 5.3-inch LG G5.
-It has a Quad HD+ resolution at 2880 x 1440 for a pixel density of 564ppi and it offers HDR10 and Dolby Vision support.
+LG was one of the first companies to introduce this, with the G6 offering a 5.7-inch display within a similar footprint to the 5.3-inch LG G5.
+It has a Quad HD+ resolution at 2880 x 1440 pixels for a pixel density of 564ppi and it offers HDR10 and Dolby Vision support.

 LG G7: Camera